redbadger/awesome-badger/chriswhealy/sha256/host-environment/README.md

 ## Bare-Bones Architecture

 This implementation contains a lot of coding related to activities such as performance measurement, providing WebAssembly with logging functions, and implementing a unit test framework.
-None of this coding will be described as its purpose is only peripheral to the task at hand.
+None of this coding will be described here as its purpose is only peripheral to the task at hand.

 What is documented below are the following bare-bones steps: